freenode/web-7.0/content/pages/policies.md

 Purpose
 ==================
-The freenode project exists to help peer-directed project communities flourish.
+The freenode project exists to help all communities.
+Its focus is peer-directed projects and open innovation communities.
 Peer-directed projects combine open, informal participation with broad licensing and wide dissemination of output.

-freenode provides facilities to peer-directed project communities, including those of free and open source software (FOSS).
-The IRC component of freenode is a self-referential medium, existing mainly to service IRC users &mdash; but the network was created to serve groups that exist outside of IRC. freenode is designed to encourage community members to improve their skills in the areas of cooperative effort, interpersonal communication and project coordination, and to create a real-time bridge to the outside world for our target communities.
+freenode provides facilities to peer-directed project communities and the combined efforts of open innovations, including those of free and open source software (FOSS).
+Freenode utilizes IRC to service its users &mdash; but the network was created to serve groups that exist outside of IRC. freenode is designed to encourage community members to improve their skills in the areas of cooperative effort, interpersonal  communication and project coordination, and to create a real-time bridge to the outside world for our target communities.

 Nickname ownership
 ==================